rikhuijzer/SIRUS.jl/paper/paper.md

 One model which suffers from a low stability is a decision tree because it will first create the root node of the tree, so a small change in the data can cause the root, and therefore the rest, of the tree to be completely different [@molnar2022interpretable].
 Similarly, linear models can be highly sensitive to correlated data and, in the case of regularized linear models, the choice of hyperparameters.
 Instead, the SIRUS algorithm provides stability by stabilizing the trees and the authors have proven the correctness of this stabilization mathematically [@benard2021sirus].
-In the rest of this paper, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their interpretability, stability, and predictive performance.
+In the rest of this paper, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their predictive performance.
 The interpretability and stability are summarized in Table \ref{tab:is}.

 \begin{table}[h!]